Learning Management Systems (LMS) Policy

 6. Americans with Disabilities Act (ADA) Compliance – The University of Kansas is committed to providing electronic resources that are accessible to everyone, including individuals with disabilities.
 The Americans with Disabilities Act requires that all course materials, (i.e. documents, videos, etc) posted online be made accessible.
-KU’s Content Accessibility website (http://content.accessibility.ku.edu) contains tips and information for creating or converting these elements to an accessible format before they are posted in a blackboard course.
+KU’s Content Accessibility website (http://content.accessibility.ku.edu) contains tips and information for creating or converting these elements to an accessible format before they are posted in a course in the learning management system.
 Please also see the Acceptable Use of Educational Technologies: Guidelines for Faculty and Staff.

 Chief Information Officer